LexProfi/ResonanceDB/docs/whitepapers/ResonanceDB_Implementation_and_Scaling.md

 # 🧱 ResonanceDB: Implementation and Scaling
 > ⚠ Patent Notice
 > This document describes technical methods and systems that are covered by pending and/or granted patents.
 No license to implement or use these methods is granted by this document or its license.
-For licensing inquiries, contact (mailto:license@evacortex.ai).
+For licensing inquiries, contact [license@evacortex.ai](mailto:license@evacortex.ai).
 ### *Architectural Design, Storage Format, and Horizontal Expansion*

 ---